JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/additional_minor_features.md

 ### Code Folding
 EP: `com.intellij.lang.foldingBuilder`

-[`FoldingBuilder`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingBuilder.java) returns the list of text ranges that are foldable (as an array of [`FoldingDescriptor`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingDescriptor.java) objects), the replacement text which is shown for each range when it is folded, and the default state of each folding region (folded or unfolded).
+[`FoldingBuilder`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingBuilder.java) returns the list of foldable text ranges (as an array of [`FoldingDescriptor`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingDescriptor.java) objects), the replacement text which is shown for each range when it is folded, and the default state of each folding region (folded or unfolded).

 - [Custom Language Support Tutorial: Folding Builder](/tutorials/custom_language_support/folding_builder.md)